 Enter on line 1 of Part 2 the maximum GST exemption you are allowed.
-This will not necessarily be the highest indexed amount if you have made no GST transfer during the year of the increase.
-For example, if your last GST transfer was in 2000, your maximum GST exemption would be \$1,030,000, not \$1,100,000.
+This will not necessarily be the highest indexed amount if you made no GST transfers during the year of the increase.

 The donor can apply this exemption to inter vivos transfers (i.e., transfers made during the donor's life) on Form 709.
-The executor can apply the exemption on Form 706 to transfers taking effect at death.
+The executor can apply the exemption on

+Form 706 to transfers taking effect at death.
 An allocation is irrevocable.